HashimTheArab/Dragonfly-Bridge/README.md

 # Dragonfly-Bridge
 The Bridge MCPE created with the [Dragonfly](https://github.com/df-mc/dragonfly) server software in Go!

+this has some bugs so it shouldn't be used at its current state!

-This is to be ran on any architecture support by golang!
+but it can be ran on any architecture support by golang!

 ## Running
 Simply open your terminal of choice and find the executable file of this project and run